jonathf/numpoly/docs/comparison.rst

     >>> -4*q0 < -1*q0 < 2*q0
     True

-  This notion implies that constant polynomial, the same way as ``numpy``
+  This notion implies that constant polynomials behave in the same way as ``numpy`` arrays:
-  arrays:

   .. code:: python